dickysetiawandq13/payment_channel_analysis/README.md

 - `withdrawal_2025_xx`
 - `online_recharge_third_party`

+Table online_recharge contains monthly deposit transaction data, withdrawal_2025 contains monthly withdrawal transaction data, and online_recharge_third_party contains information about deposit payment channel data.
 Each month, these tables collectively contain approximately **3 to 5 million rows**.

 *The diagram below illustrates the data structure and relationships.
 The withdrawal table is included for Power BI dashboard analysis but has no direct relationship with third-party providers*